Dr-Sauce/WavvePlusPlus/README.md

 # Wavve++
 A shortcut that allows you to watch TV

+Want to use this shortcut on Mac..?
+Press the link [here](https://github.com/Dr-Sauce/WavvePlusForMac)!

 # How to install

 1. Get the latest version of Wavve++ from [releases](https://github.com/Dr-Sauce/WavvePlus/releases/tag/Releases).